 Sharing GBP Posts

-I can think of a small handful of scenarios where someone might want to share a Post, as per the Offers Post example I gave above.
+I can think of a small handful of scenarios where someone might want to share a Post, in the example of ‘offers’ posts.
 Another example could be a small business that had no website and was relying on GBP to secure their online presence.

 How to Create a Google Business Profile Post